Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R8E41fHzIkg.md

 ### Transcript

-> imagine trying to find your uh golf ball in snow that's gonna be rough
+> imagine trying to find your, golf ball in snow that's gonna be rough